neurodynamic/volt-simple_icon_selector/README.md

 # Volt::SimpleIconSelector

-A selecter, with icons, that is simple.
+A selector, with icons, that is simple.

 ## Installation